As she took a shower, she watched him, carefully strapped into his bouncer chair on the bathroom floor.

 Internet connections were dial-up only – which meant long loading times and frequent drop-outs – not a friendly tool for sleep-deprived mums who struggle to find time to shower, let alone sit at a computer.
 And information tailored to women with kids online was pretty limited.

-And now, after many, many years of accessorising with my children’s vomit, and about 10,921 minor ‘Mummy Fails’ to my name – here’s the Fox in Flats version of what you need to pack in a baby bag.
+But now, after many, many years of accessorising with my children’s vomit, and about 10,921 minor ‘Mummy Fails’ to my name – here’s the Fox in Flats version of what you need to pack in a baby bag.

 Without this list, my ‘Mummy Fail’ score would probably be into six figures by now 😉